Connections-Business-Directory/Connections/README.txt

 = 0.8.14 =
 If you are updating from a version less than 0.8, it is recommended to backup before updating as this is a major update.
 Requires WordPress >= 3.8.

+= 8.1 =
+This a major update to Connections it is recommended to backup before updating.
+Requires WordPress >= 3.8.